UbiquityRobotics/breadcrumb_learn/breadcrumb/shell_tower/shell_tower_assembly.md

     ![Lidar Cable Guide](https://user-images.githubusercontent.com/53408077/127979821-400f1209-d761-4cf3-9155-169bef946041.jpg)

 3. Mount the two shell switches and connect the cables.
 Red ESTOP button is assembled from two separate pieces.
-To install, first disassamble it by turning red and black "mushroom" part counter-clockwise and pulling it upwards.
+To install, first disassemble it by turning red and black "mushroom" part counter-clockwise and pulling it upwards.
 Put the "mushroom" part thro the hole in the shell like shown.

     ![Disassembled ESTOP](https://user-images.githubusercontent.com/53408077/127981007-8b6c83c5-acd2-4087-aebe-32a92b743f72.jpg)

-    Assamble the estop button by pushing it lightly inwards and turn it closkwise (This part should go together easily without unnecessary force) .
+    Assemble the estop button by pushing it lightly inwards and turn it clockwise (This part should go together easily without unnecessary force) .
 Note that the shell does not have screw holes for mounting the ESTOP button, the screws just push on the shell to keep the button in place.

     ![Emg Assemble](emg_assemble.jpg)

-    Make sure to take note where which cable is going to the emergency and which into the power switch (CABLE COLORS MAY WARRY).
+    Make sure to take note where which cable is going to the emergency and which into the power switch (CABLE COLORS MAY WARY).

     ![Switches Shell Cables](switches_shell_cables.jpg)